AleeIbrahim/PerformanceTest_JMeter/README.md

 Each user group includes a **Constant Timer** to control pacing between iterations.

-## Files Included
-- `image.png` – Screenshot of the JMeter test plan structure

 ## Purpose
-- Validate the purchase flow under simulated user load.
+- Validate the purchase flow under simulated user load; where the load is gradually increased by 2 users each 3 minutes, till it reaches 10 concurrent users.
-- Ensure correct data handling via CSV login sets.
-- Measure response times for critical user actions.
+- Measure response times for common user actions.

 ## Notes
 - Uses CSV-based login data for parameterization.